 - SJRRC completed an Environmental Impact Report (EIR) for the ACE Extension Lathrop to Ceres/Merced Project in 2018, which was approved by the SJRRC Board of Commissioners on August 3, 2018.
 This EIR analyzed the Phase I of the extension of ACE from Lathrop to Ceres at a project-level detail and Phase II of the extension of ACE from Ceres to Merced at a programmatic level of detail.

-- SJRRC is now preparing an EIR for the current project – ACE Ceres–Merced Extension Project – which will analyze the potential environmental impacts from extending ACE between Ceres and Merced at a project-level detail.
+- SJRRC has prepared an EIR for the current project – ACE Ceres–Merced Extension Project – which analyzes the potential environmental impacts from extending ACE between Ceres and Merced at a project-level detail.

-- SJRRC filed a Notice of Preparation (NOP) for the ACE Ceres- Merced Extension Project EIR on May 28, 2020, which included information on public scoping meetings scheduled in June of 2020.
+- SJRRC filed a Notice of Preparation (NOP) for the ACE Ceres-Merced Extension Project EIR on May 28, 2020.

 Key Project Milestones and Timeline

 - Notice of Determination (NOD)

 - Notice of Completion (NOC) of Final EIR